 The Learning Sciences Division (LS) operates within the Department of Educational Psychology (EPSY) and the School of Education and Human Development (SEHD) at Texas A&M University.
 We are excited that you have chosen to enroll in one of our programs and look forward to seeing you grow as a scholar as you begin the next phase of your professional preparation!
-We feature specialized Masters programs with emphasis areas in Developmental Sciences and Learning Design & Technology.
+We feature specialized Master's programs with emphasis areas in Developmental Sciences and Learning Design & Technology.

-This handbook is meant to acclimate you to the policies and procedures specific to the program in which you are enrolled.
-This handbook contains information for newly admitted students regarding the Masters programs, as well as information required by legal statute or the policies of Texas A&M University.
+information for newly admitted students regarding the Master's programs, as well as information required by legal statute or the policies of Texas A&M University.

-Division of Learning Sciences: Philosophy, Mission, and Vision adheres to the belief that psychological theory and empirical research can inform and improve education by increasing our understanding of how people learn, develop, think, and solve problems; and how instruction and technology influence these processes.
+Division of Learning Sciences: Philosophy, Mission, and Vision

+The Division of Learning Sciences adheres to the belief that psychological theory and empirical research can inform and improve education by increasing our understanding of how people learn, develop, think, and solve problems; and how instruction and technology influence these processes.
 Development and application of measurement and statistical methods to facilitate empirical research on these issues are thus crucial.